vchan2/vchan2.github.io/2024APCalculusBC.md

   * Week of May.
 26
     * Monday, May.
 26: Trigonometric integrals (2514/2515)
     * Wednesday, May.
-28: Spare
+28: Inverse trig substitution(2307)
     * Friday, May.
 30: Spare
   * Week of Jun.
 2
     * Monday, Jun.
-2: Inverse trig substitution (2514/2515)
+2: Surface area of revolution and Gabriel's horn (2514/2515)
     * Wednesday, Jun.
 4: Spare
     * Friday, Jun.
 6: Spare
   * Week of Jun.
 9
     * Monday, Jun.
-9: Surface area of revolution and Gabriel's horn (2514/2515)
+9: Newton's Law of Cooling and forensics (2514/2515)
     * Wednesday, Jun.
-11: Newton's Law of Cooling and forensics (2514/2515)
+11: Spare
     * Friday, Jun.
 13: Spare
   * Week of Jun.
 16
     * Monday, Jun.
 16: MasterChef Calculus (2514/2515)